-Data access pages are supported in Microsoft Internet Explorer 5 or later.
+Data access pages are supported in Microsoft Internet Explorer 5.01 with Service Pack 2 (SP2) or later.

 Parts of a data access page

 A data access page can have many features; however, these features vary depending on the purpose of the page.
 Some of the most common features are listed below.
 (Fields and records are always part of a data access page; however, how they are presented varies.)